 - Plum Lake, Wisconsin

 These data were combined, cleaned, and analyzed to better understand rural communities.
 The often means that some of the boundaries simply aren’t sensible in urban neighborhoods.
 For instance, our Graduation Rate investigation using a binary for whether or not there is a public library in the district is relevant in remote rural districts where 30% of districts have no public library outlet within their boundary, but less so in urban districts where the number falls to 5%.
 We hope that for our urban and suburban colleagues will still find use in the Data Crosswalk file which will facilitate analysis across blocks, tracts, school districts, counties, and public library locations.

 Data Crosswalk: Library Outlet to Identifiers is an .xlsx file of every public library outlet recorded in the Institute of Museum and Library Services Public Library Survey outlet file mapped to every geo-political boundary we’ve run into when looking at social wellbeing indicators: state legislature zones, school districts, and tribal governance areas.
-To see exactly what identifiers are mapped to the PLS data, read this first.
+To download the data crosswalk click here.

 There are no published articles that have completed the peer-review process.
 What follows is our list of pre-print papers that are currently under review.
 It should be expected they will be amended and updated repeatedly from now until publication.

 “Pathways to Wellbeing: Public Library Service to Rural Communities” is what we consider our primary paper.
 This means it gets into more detail than any other published work about exactly what we did, why we did, and what we think we found.